Amtrak Mail and Express

 Three types of equipment were used in the 1986-2006 time period that Amtrak operated its mail and express service:

--- Material Handling Cars (1986-2003) (Two classes: 1400-class and 1500-class) purpose-built by Thrall Car Co. for Amtrak, were usually operated behind the power and ahead of the baggage car.
+-- Material Handling Cars (in service: 1986-2003) (Two classes: 1400-class and 1500-class) purpose-built by Thrall Car Co. for Amtrak, were usually operated behind the power and ahead of the baggage car.
 They had high speed trucks and HEP cabling pass-through.

--- Express Boxcars (1997-2003) (Three classes: 70000 class, ex-SP/Cotton Belt boxcars built by PCF and converted by Gunderson; 71000 class, purpose-built by Trenton Works; and 71200 class, purpose-built by Trinity).
+-- Express Boxcars (in service: 1997-2003) (Three classes: 70000 class, ex-SP/Cotton Belt boxcars built by PCF and converted by Gunderson; 71000 class, purpose-built by Trenton Works; and 71200 class, purpose-built by Trinity).
 Express boxcars were operated at the rear of Amtrak trains because they lacked HEP cabling pass-through.

--- ExpressTrak mechanical refrigerator cars (2000-2003/2006) (74000-class) rebuilt by Ebeneezer Rail Car from existing 57' mechanical refrigerator cars.
+-- ExpressTrak mechanical refrigerator cars (in service: 2000-2003/2006) (74000-class) rebuilt by Ebeneezer Rail Car from existing 57' mechanical refrigerator cars.
 ExpressTrak cars were operated at the rear of Amtrak trains because they lacked HEP cabling pass-through and were equipped with modified freight trucks.

 Amtrak Express still exists, as small and easy to handle less-than-carload shipments, moved in Amtrak's conventional baggage cars.